ShadZoth/Insurance/README.md

 The system has 4 roles: administrator, manager, seller and the call center employee.

 Managers has sellers that obey him.
-Administrator can connect any seller to any manager and managers can choose sellers that does not have manager. //TODO: Проверить, что в системе именно так
+Managers can choose sellers that does not have manager.

 The system has 13 main basic entities: accident, certificate, company, contact, license, manufacturer, passport, payment, person, price, product, vehicle and